Yogeshkumar4/-Differential-Training-Of-Rollout-Policies/README.md

 possible, we'd also try to implement this method on more complex con- tinuous state space environments using neural networks as function ap- proximators.

+The detailed report for this project can be found [here](https://drive.google.com/file/d/1rqvOS9WtfOz1fTRnpBf0lv0ta6JlJfmT/view?usp=sharing).